yongcongwang/blog/source/_posts/2020-06-16-Introduce-to-apollo-prediction-module.md

 #### JunctionMLPEvaluator
 ![junction_mlp](https://github.com/yongcongwang/images/blob/master/blog/2020/prediction/junction_mlp.png?raw=true)

-This model has 3 obstacle features:
+This model has 3 `obstacle features`:
 - $v$, the velocity of an obstacle;
 - $a$, the acceleration of an obstacle;
 - $S_{junction}$, the area of the junction.

-The other $12 * 5$ features are junction features.
+The other $12 * 5$ features are `junction features`.
 We divide area aroud the vehicle to 12 regions and calculate the probability of each exit.
 ![junction](https://github.com/yongcongwang/images/blob/master/blog/2020/prediction/junction.png?raw=true)
 Each exit has 5 features:
 - `is_exit_exist`, it's 1 if the exit of junction exists;